AmeenNoor/activeLife-center/README.md

 ![Screenshot 2023-06-11 at 17 25 57](https://github.com/AmeenNoor/activeLife-center/assets/19653847/94196dde-e41d-4b3e-aac3-613c77238799)

 ### Browser and Device Testing

+The website was tested on various browsers and devices to ensure compatibility and optimal user experience.
+The testing process yielded successful results for most browsers and devices, except for Safari browser.
+In Safari, it was observed that the navigation menu was not displayed as expected.

 <div align="center">

   | Device | Browser | OS | Screen Width |